Skip to Main Content

 Where to Find the East Asian Collection

-The Collection is housed mainly at the Alderman Library.
+The Collection is housed mainly at the Shannon Library.
 Many resources in East Asian languages can also be found at the Fine Arts Library, Clemons Library, and others.

 (Note that materials in Chinese, Japanese, and Korean languages are shelved together with other languages on the same subjects according to Library of Congress Classification)